bruno-/fiber_scheduler/README.md

 # Your code here, e.g. Fiber.schedule { ... }
 ```

+`Fiber.scheduler` is set until the end of the current thread, unless manually
+unset with `Fiber.set_scheduler(nil)`.

 Pros:

-- Uses only built-in Ruby methods (`Fiber.set_scheduler` and `Fiber.schedule`).
+- Uses only built-in Ruby methods `Fiber.set_scheduler` and `Fiber.schedule`.

 Cons:

-- `Fiber.scheduler` is set until the end of the current thread (unless manually
-  unset).
 - No compatibility with other fiber schedulers.

 ### Examples

 #### Basic example

-- Basic example running two HTTP requests in parallel:
+Basic example running two HTTP requests in parallel:

 ```ruby
 require "fiber_scheduler"